The Lost Letter (1972 film): Administrative issues

 The film was supposed to be directed by Viktor Hres, featuring Anatoly Papanov in the lead role.
 However, when Hres became suddenly ill, he offered it to Borys Ivchenko.
 The latter agreed on the condition that the main role would be given to Ivan Mykolaychuk.
 The script was remade and the movie was filmed in 1972 at the Dovzhenko Film Studios.
 However, Soviet censors banned it from being screened.
 Nevertheless, in 1973 the Bureau of Soviet Cinematography Propaganda in Moscow published 50 thousand pamphlets with images of Ivan Mykolaychuk in the role of Cossack Vasyl.

-The movie was finally released after the fall of the Soviet Union.
+The movie was finally released in 1983.
 It received the Golden Pagoda Award during the movie festival in Bangkok (see Cinema of Thailand).
 All the songs in the movie were contributed by Ivan Mykolaychuk, who also helped Ivan Drach write the movie's script.